Lead Holistic Therapist

 MA – Exercise Physiologist, Professor Emeritus

 John Jarboe enjoys teaching a variety of group exercise classes and introductory Tai Chi for the Holistic Healing Center.
 He is an avid whitewater kayaker and formerly a nationally ranked whitewater slalom competitor as well as a previous college and private club elite level gymnastic coach.
-John specializes in post-rehab exercise for various orthopedic problems, golf conditioning, corrective exercise for common muscle imbalances, posture and functional movement screening, special exercise for weight loss, exercise fueling and performance nutrition and exercise prescriptions for various health related disease conditions.

 As a former professor at Montgomery College, John was instrumental in revamping the Physical Education major's program to include Exercise Science, and revised the Physical Education Teaching major.
 He developed several of the fitness classes' laboratory manuals and collaborated with a colleague to design the Fitness Center and Strength Room at the college, as well as the courses taught in these facilities.
-He also developed and taught several outdoor courses including kayaking, canoeing, hiking, and rock climbing.
+He also developed and taught several outdoor courses including kayaking, canoeing, hiking and rock climbing.
 John envisioned and coordinated the first Wellness Program on the Rockville Campus.

 Dr. Michelle Thompson-Olson, D.O.